wp-plugins/universal-star-rating/readme.txt

 * Initial release with basic functionality to add star ratings inside posts

 == Upgrade Notice ==

+= 1.4.5 =
+With this update I added a new source image and the possibility to calculate the average rating inside a list of Universal Star Ratings.
+There are some minor bug fixes inside this update, too.

 = 1.4.4 =
 With this update I added images in different sizes so that they look better (even with browser downsizing) and to improve the response time.